mxochicale/sentient/docs/protocols/experiment-24-aug-2023/README.md

 3.4 Positioning the camera in a suitable place and fixing it on to the training box
 3.5 Checking and confirming the display screen

-## Pre demo-data collection
+## Pre demo-data collection (optional)
 4.1 Collect data with 2 light conditions
   Five repetitions of 60 seconds with light condition 1
   Five repetitions of 60 seconds with light condition 2

 4.2 Collect data with static grasper
   Five repetitions of 60 seconds with different poses of grasper

 4.3 Collect data with different sphere colours